$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Important distinction: For WES evaluation, the apostille of your degree certificate is generally not required.
 WES receives your official transcripts (Certificado de Notas or Historia Académica) directly from your university — either digitally (through established partnerships) or in a sealed official envelope.
 WES authenticates institutional documents through direct verification channels, not through apostilles.

 However, for your Express Entry application with IRCC, you will submit copies of your degree certificate.
-IRCC may ask for apostilled copies of academic credentials during background checks or document verification, depending on the specific officer reviewing your file.
+IRCC may ask for apostilled copies of academic credentials depending on the personalized checklist and document-verification request.

 The process if required: